sheisc/COMP9024/Tutorials/Week10/README.md

 [Animation: Exploring a Maze in JavaScript](https://sheisc.github.io/slides/COMP9024/24T2/week10/maze.html)

-In this tutorial, we study how to explore a maze with a non-random algorithm.
+In this tutorial, we study how to explore a maze with a non-randomised algorithm.

-The random algorithm is left as the weekly practical exercise.
+The randomised algorithm is left as the weekly practical exercise.

 ## 1 How to download COMP9024/Tutorials/Week10 in [CSE VLAB](https://vlabgateway.cse.unsw.edu.au/)